 Powerful Monument, Powerful History

 Many life altering protests, speeches, vigils, and events have happened at the Lincoln Memorial.
-His famous speeches are engraved for all to read, as Lincoln did his best to rule a new country and create equality in race.
-The huge statue housed in the Roman-inspired, white-columned building is glorious, and all who visit recommend a day visit and a night visit, as they say the atmosphere changes and it is remarkable.
-Come experience the power of a country’s history, as you climb the marble steps to the Lincoln Memorial.
+His famous speeches are engraved for all to read, as Lincoln did his best to rule a new country and create equality in the race.
+The huge statue housed in the Roman-inspired, white-columned building is glorious, and all who visit recommend a day visit and a night visit, as they say, the atmosphere changes, and it is remarkable.
+Experience the power of a country’s history, as you climb the marble steps to the Lincoln Memorial.